Our Human Rights Policy Statement

-The Nü Savings Group Limited' ("NSG") is committed to the freedom and equality of people irrespective of race, color, sex, language, religion, political or other's opinions, national or social origin, birth, or any other status.
+The Nü Savings Group ('NSG') is committed to the freedom and equality of people irrespective of race, color, sex, language, religion, political or other's opinions, national or social origin, birth, or any other status.

 OUR COMMITMENT TO HUMAN RIGHTS

 Respect for Human Rights is an integral part of our corporate culture.
 We respect and support the protection of human rights